The AARP’s ten-year study indicates that over 77% of individuals aged 50 and above prefer to continue living in their homes as they age.

 People accumulate belongings and find it difficult to part with them for various reasons.
 They might believe they will use the items in the future, fear needing them at a crucial moment, or hold onto collections that evoke memories of happier times.
 Regardless, assisting aging parents with decluttering is a significant task.
 To get started, consider the following approach:

 It is thoroughly difficult to evacuate items that have been incorporated into the day-to-day existence.
 This is helpful when a parent’s possession become cumbersome and one needs to assist the aging parents to sort them.
-Begin by dividing items into two categories: core and frills There is a difference between core and frills which divides this service into necessities and/or desirable elements.
+Begin by dividing items into two categories: core and frills.
+There is a difference between core and frills which divides this service into necessities and/or desirable elements.
 Subtract everything that is necessary in the facility, whether it is structural, essential for ability or mandatory for daily functioning, to establish the square footage that can be dedicated to the would-be-fancy.
 If an item does not fit let them change their perception from ‘I should not let go of this’ to ‘I should be happy that someone else can use this.’

 There is a compelling reason that it is difficult for an older individuals who has spent a lifetime amassing these items and receiving constant piles of bills, junk mail and magazines not to become physically, mentally or emotionally overwhelmed.
-A practical approach is a three-step declutter plan: recycling tins, they should be made to segregate the items they want to keep, items for donating and items for disposal.

 Sometimes seniors need a little help from their clients to manage the clutter, and online training for caregivers can provide the necessary skills to offer this support effectively.
 Caregiver training programs also cover how care professionals can assist with daily activities and household tasks, ensuring that seniors can maintain a comfortable and clutter-free living environment.